safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 How does the safe network compare in terms of truth and handling 'race' situations?
 If a client announces a change to part of the network and a different change simultaneously to another part of the network, how does this resolve?

-When data is to be changed on the safe network, 28 of 32 close group nodes must agree on the change.
-If the client simultaneously announces different data so 22 nodes in the group receive one version but 10 receive a different version, consensus will not be reached and the change will not be made.
+When data is to be changed on the safe network, a quorum (ie subset) of the close group nodes must agree to the change.
+If the client simultaneously announces different data so two thirds of the nodes in the group receive one version but a third receive a different version, consensus will not be reached and the change will not be made.

 It's actually a bit more subtle than that, depending on whether the data is mutable or immutable, a put or a post; but those details begins to blur the concept so it's best to research that yourself.